realworldocaml/book/en/maps-and-hashtables.md

 = <fun>
 ```

-This constis is important because the algorithm that
+This constraint is important because the algorithm that
 `Map.symmetric_diff` uses depends on the fact that both maps have the
 same comparator.

-We can create a new comparator for an existing type using the `Make`
+We can create a new comparator using the `Comparator.Make` functor,
-functor found in the `Comparator` module.
-This functor takes as its
+which takes as its input a module containing the type of the object to
-input a module containing the type of the object to be compared,
+be compared, sexp-converter functions, and a comparison function.
+The
-sexp-converter functions, and a comparison function.
-(The sexp
+sexp converters are included in the comparator to make it possible for
-converters are included in the comparator to make it possible for
+users of the comparator to generate better error messages.
+Here's an
-users of the comparator to generate better error messages.)
+example.

 ```ocaml
 # module Reverse = Comparator.Make(struct